-the measures in the 2015 summer Budget and Autumn Statement together mean that working UC recipients (for whom work allowance cuts were not rescinded in the Autumn Statement) are set to lose on average £1,000 in cash terms by 2020 (assuming full roll-out of UC by then), rising to an average £1,300 for those with children (the same amount that 3.3m 'working households' would have lost in April 2016 originally, had the cuts to tax credits announced in Budget 2015 not been rescinded in the subsequent Autumn Statement).
-Some would lose by much more, including a lone parent with one child working 20 hours per week on the lowest pay, who would lose £2,800.9 The reduced UC taper rate announced in AFS 2016 (65 to 63%) would hardly compensate for these cuts.
+UC recipients are set to lose on average £1,000 in cash terms by 2020 (assuming full roll-out of UC by then), rising to an average £1,300 for those with children (the same amount that 3.3m 'working households' would have lost in April 2016 originally, had the cuts to tax credits announced in Budget 2015 not been rescinded in the subsequent Autumn Statement).
+Some would lose by much more, including a lone parent with one child working 20 hours per week on the lowest pay, who would lose £2,800.9 The reduced UC taper rate which was announced in the AFS 2016 (65% to 63%) would hardly compensate for these cuts.

 Moreover, the replacement of tax credits by UC interacts with the increase in the personal tax allowance.
-As UC is means-tested on net income, not on gross income as in the case of tax credits, 63% of the full 'gain' from increases in personal tax allowance a UC recipient with taxable income would obtain will be clawed back, compared to a non-UC recipient on the same earnings who gets the full amount of tax cut.
+As UC is means-tested on net income, not on gross income as in the case of tax credits, 63% of the full 'gain' from any increases in personal tax allowance that a UC recipient with taxable income would obtain will be clawed back, compared to a non-UC recipient on the same earnings who will get the full amount of tax cut.

 In our view, there is a chronic lack of official gender analysis of tax credits, or their replacement by UC.
-Firstly, cuts in tax credits are bound to affect women disproportionately, given that they are the main recipients of Child Tax Credit and help with childcare costs.
-Secondly, tax credits and UC also act as a (poor) substitute for a proper system of well-paid leave, adequate social security and public services to support those needing time out of the labour market and/or help with caring.
-Tax credits and UC are seen by many as topping up low pay - which in many cases has a gender dimension, related to the undervaluation of typically 'female' work.
-But they can also be seen as topping up low household income, caused by low work intensity - which in many cases also has a gender dimension, related either to caring work or to lack of individual entitlement to benefits.
+Firstly, cuts in tax credits are bound to affect women disproportionately, given that they are the main recipients of Child Tax Credit and childcare subsidies.
+Secondly, tax credits and UC also act as a (poor) substitute for a proper system of well-paid leave, adequate social security and public services to support those needing time out of the labour market and/or financial support while caring.
+Tax credits and UC are seen by many as topping up low pay - which in many cases has a gender dimension, related to the under-valuation of typically 'female' work.
+But they can also be seen as topping up low household income, caused by 'low work intensity' - with one partner out of the labour market engaged in caring work often with a lack of individual entitlement to benefits, which in many cases also has a gender dimension.